zephyrproject-rtos/zephyr/doc/releases/migration-guide-4.0.rst

 * On all official STM32 boards, ``west flash`` selects STM32CubeProgrammer as the default west runner.
   If you want to enforce the selection of another runner like OpenOCD or pyOCD for flashing, you should specify it using the west ``--runner`` or ``-r`` option. (:github:`75284`)
+* ADC: Domain clock needs to be explicitly defined if property st,adc-clock-source = <ASYNC> is used.

 Modules
 *******